 Can you go and explore all best things to do in Rome – the capital of Italy within 24 hours?
 There are countless great things that every visitor would like to visit here, from the ancient ruins of the Renaissance to traditional cuisine and busy life … all create great things in Rome.
 Is one day in Rome enough?
-Let’s joining with Living Nomads to explore the ancient and charming city in one day: Rome 1 day itinerary — How to spend 24 hours in Rome below.
+Let’s joining with Living Nomads to explore the ancient and charming city in one day: Rome 1 day itinerary (one day in Rome, a day in Rome) on how to spend 24 hours in Rome below.

 - Verona blog — How to spend one day in Verona, Italy

 - Ponte dei Sospiri Venezia — The Bridge of Sighs and the escape of the ‘king of the girls’ in Venice

 - My trip to Venice blog — How to spend one perfect day in Venice?

 - How to spend a day in Cinque Terre? — The paradise by the Mediterranean Sea

 7:30 am: Start with a cup of coffee

 The Romans started the day with a cup of cappuccino or a fresh cornetto.
 If you want to enjoy a great breakfast, you should go to the Cristalli di Zucchero in Monteverde.
 This is a famous pastry shop in Rome, with a small branch in the northwestern corner of Circo Massimo.

 You will find long queues of visitors who are waiting to visit this famous church, especially more crowded on the summer and Easter.
 If possible, you will have plenty of time to admire the magnificent dome or Pietà sculpture designed by the famous painter Michaelangelo.
 The church is also home to many of his paintings.